-Bee precaution: Avoid application when bees are actively foraging by applying during the early morning or during the evening hours.
-Be aware of bee hazard resulting from a cool evening and/or morning dew.
-It may be advisable to remove bee shelters during and for 2-3 days following application.
-Avoid direct application to bee shelters.
+Beeprecaution: Avoidapplication: when bees are actively for aging by applying during the early morning or during the evening hours.
+Be aware of bee hazard resulting from a coolevening and/ormorning dew.
+It may be advisable to remove bees helters during and for 2-3 days following application.
+Avoid direct application to be shelters.